 I’m often asked about the use of protein powders in pregnancy (many say to consult your doctor before use if pregnant on the label).
 Of course getting your protein from whole foods is the ideal, but as a practical busy mum, I love the ease of using a protein powder occasionally in a smoothie when I’m on the go, to ensure all three macronutrients are included in my meal.

 However not all powders are created equal, so you want to ensure your protein powders do NOT include: caffeine, Green tea extract, ginseng, guarana, milk thistle & creatine.
 These ingredients are not safe for use during pregnancy or lactation, as they upregulate liver function and increase the rate of phase 1 detoxification.

-If you do include protein powders in your pregnancy diet, opt for powders that contain no more than 25gm protein per serve (your body will struggle to absorb more than that in one go, and additonal protein must be processed, putting additional strain on the kidneys), and use those that contain only natural ingredients.
+If you do include protein powders in your pregnancy diet, opt for powders that contain no more than 25 gm protein per serve (your body will struggle to absorb more than that in one go, and additional protein must be processed, putting additional strain on the kidneys), and use those that contain only natural ingredients.
 I also recommend no more than 1 serving per day.

 Fermented foods like kombucha, kimchi, sauerkraut & kefir are great for supporting gut health, however during pregnancy, hormonal changes (increased oestrogen) means thrush is twice as common in pregnant women than non-pregnant women.

 For those suffering with thrush, cut fermented foods from your diet until the overgrowth of candida has been managed (speak to your nutritionist or naturopath for a personalised action plan).